mattermost/docs/source/process/security.md

 - Mattermost, Inc. runs multiple monitoring and alerting services to detect and isolate suspicious traffic and requests in order to minimize downtime from potential online threats.
 - Should our self-hosted Mattermost instance be disrupted we can, if needed, quickly re-deploy the solution within our VPN.

-### Priority 3: Outages greater than 72 hours impacting Mattermost, Inc.'s ability to continue business
+### Priority 3: Outages greater than 72 hours impacting business continuity

 #### Outage of online CRM system